kevinharvey/home-calendar/README.md

-# home-calendary
+# home-calendar
-The Harveys home calendar
+The Harveys' home calendar